Thursday, 27 May 2010

 2) Do you think of your fans as any particular stereotype?

-3) What about the Hannah Bond case, what is your opinion on
+3) What about the Hannah Bond case, what is your opinion on that?

 4) Do you think the term 'emo' nowadays is more about the attention and the clothing, or do you think the music is just as important now as ever?